Butler Bulldogs baseball

 The Butler Bulldogs baseball team represents Butler University in NCAA Division I college baseball.
 The Bulldogs play their home games at Bulldog Park.

 History

 The Bulldogs first fielded a varsity baseball team in 1901.
 They began competition in the Big East Conference in 2014, as they left the Atlantic 10 Conference following the 2013 season.
 Before 2013, Butler competed in the Horizon League and the MCC.

+NCAA Tournament

+Butler has participated in the NCAA Division I baseball tournament once.